mongodbinc-interns/mongo-rust-driver-prototype/README.md

 To test the driver locally, you'll need to setup integration tests and specification tests.

+> NOTE: Each integration test uses a unique database/collection to allow tests to be parallelized, and will drop their dependencies before running.
+However, effects are _not_ cleaned up afterwards.

 #### Setting up integration tests

 All integration tests run on the default MongoDB port, 27017.
 Before running the tests, ensure that you setup a test database on that port.